 Answer: FSA and HSA dollars can be used towards prescription eyeglasses, sunglasses, and contacts.

-InVision Tip: Divide and conquer!
-Some plans allow you to divide up your glasses payments between two years, so if your 2021 plan covers a glasses frame without prescription lenses, you may be able to pay for the frame in 2022 and the lenses in 2023.
+InVision Tip: You may be able to divide up your glasses payments between two years.
+If your plan covers a frame without prescription lenses, you could pay for the frame in 2022 and the lenses in 2023.

 FAQ #2: How do I get reimbursed for my glasses purchase?

 FAQ #3: When do my flex dollars run out?

-Answer: In general, flex dollars have to be used before your current healthcare coverage period ends – typically on December 31.
-However, some FSA plans offer a grace period of up to 75 days (mid-March) to use the previous year’s flex dollars, so be sure to check your plan!
+Answer: For most plans, flex dollars must be used before your current healthcare coverage period ends (typically on December 31.)
+Some FSA plans may offer a grace period of up to 75 days.

 InVision Tip: Don’t wait until the last minute to find your new glasses – the year-end crunch may leave you feeling rushed and unsure about your decision!
 Make an appointment at InVision for a complete eye exam and use your flex spending for your next pair of glasses.